 “He wanted us to find this body,” I thought out loud, then took a sip of tea.
 I clenched fingers on a paper cup.
 They were still trembling.
 “And meanwhile he called the police, informing them about the corpse in this house.
 But why?”

-We gasped in the same time.
+We gasped at the same time.

 “But it isn’t December 1st yet..”
 I grumbled.